DeathHound6/SluMAN/README.md

 ## RPCS3 Setup
 Just run `SluMAN.exe`, then while your game is open in RPCS3, click the `RPCS3` button.

 *Before the first use on RPCS3 you need to enable IPC server in RPCS3.
 Click "Configuration" > "IPC" and check the box that says "Enable IPC Server".
-Note the IPC server port.
+Make sure the IPC server port is 28012 (supporting other port numbers is coming in the future).
 Click "Save".*

 ## Building
 1. Use Visual Studio 2022